ReddyBytes/AI/Level-1.md

 2.  **Core Concepts (The Robot's Secrets):**
     1.  #### ``Tokens:``
         Remember those LEGO bricks?
 In the AI world, they're called "tokens."
 A token can be a whole word (like "cat") or part of a word (like "ing" in "playing").
 The robot thinks in tokens!
-Rodel will read eveything in token format only.
+Model will read eveything in token format only.
         *   *Example:* "I love ice cream" might be 4 tokens: "I", "love", "ice", "cream".
         * Tokens are important for:
             > Input limits: GPT models have a maximum number of tokens they can process at once.